openMF/community-app/README.md

 ## Guidelines for development

 * Before sending PR, do code quality check using JSHint
-* For adding locale, follow the guidelines given in this wiki (link)
+* For adding locale, follow the guidelines given in this wiki (<a href="https://github.com/openMF/community-app/wiki/User-Interface-Guidelines:-Capitalization">link</a>)